WPManageNinja/paymattic-docs/docs/form-editor/how-to-create-your-first-payment-form-in-a-minute-and-accept-payments-with-paymattic.md

 ## Creating A Payment Form

-To learn how to create Payment Forms with Paymattic, follow the steps with the screenshots below –

 First, go to the **All Forms** section from the **Paymattic Navbar**, choose a **Form**, and click the **Pencil/Edit** icon to open the **Editor** page of that form.

 ::: tip